talalshafei/University-Practice/Machine_learning/ANN/README.md

 error

 # Part3
-* In this part, performed an extensive hyperparameter (Grid Search) search for the MLP algorith by utilizing a validation dataset.
+In this part, performed an extensive hyperparameter (Grid Search) search for the MLP algorithm by utilizing a validation dataset.

 * This part asks implement an MLP training code for a classification task and prepare a report about the training setting, procedures you have considered, and the decisions made throughout the process as well as the results attained.
+* During parameter search, each hyperparameter configuration should be executed 10 times and their confidence interval scores for the accuracy metric should be reported